 1 Find the right niche

-As for any other internet business model, the best way to make money online with a directory website, is to find a profitable niche and exploit it.
+As for any other internet business model, the best way to make money online by building a directory website is to find a profitable niche and exploit it.

-The 3 fundamental qualities of a profitable niche are:
+The three fundamental qualities of a profitable niche are:

 1) Good traffic.

 There is a tool to find possible keywords, their estimated monthly search numbers, the level of competition, and the suggested ad bid.